Access4Learning/sif3-framework-dotnet/README.md

 **Sep 01, 2014 - 0.13.2 Updated user documentation**

 - Updated the Demo Usage Guide to include instructions for running the demo over a LAN.

+**Sep 11, 2014 - 0.14.0 Created a reference implementation of the SBP**

+- Created a new Solution to contain a reference implementation of the SBP (only partially implemented).
+- Upgraded Web API to version 5.2.2 on all appropriate projects.
+- Added a SchoolInfo Consumer and Provider to the demo Solution.